To Hell You Ride

-It was my idea to fly out to Colorado, rent bikes and take on the famous San Juan Hut-to-Hut ride.
+It was my idea to fly out to Colorado, rent bikes and take on the order tramadol overnight.
 We knew it would be tough: average 32 miles a day over mountains and through the desert, cut off from the civilized world, sleeping in tiny shacks with no running water or indoor plumbing.

 But I don’t think any of us were quite ready for the shock of the first day.

 We hadn’t really trained for this trip.
 Sure, we took the bikes out on the weekend and rode our local trails through scrubby, palmetto swamp.
 But that was back home in Florida, one of the flattest places on earth.